 In my opinion a better strategy than relying on ads and trying to get as much traffic as humanly possible would be to focus your energy on monetization strategies that pay better.

 How Much Traffic Do You Need to Quit Your Job with Affiliate Marketing?

 Each affiliate program will have its own unique payout structure and conversion rates.
-Read my post about affiliate marketing where I go in-depth on this.

 The problem with the Amazon Affiliate program is that it does not pay well.
 You’ll only receive 3% on purchases within 24 hours of somebody clicking your link.
 When you do the math on that, you’re unlikely to make more than you were with ads through this program.

 However, the nice thing about this affiliate program and others like it is that it fits into your content as is.
 You can do this in addition to ads, your own product sales, or other affiliate programs.
 Meaning if you’re crushing ads with a $30 RPM you can hopefully get it up to a $40 RPM when you add in Amazon Affiliates.

 Now you will only need 208,000 visitors per month to quit your six-figure job.
 That’s still a lot of traffic, but it’s becoming more obtainable.

 High Paying Affiliate Programs Can Change The Game

 Some affiliate programs pay so well that they alone can place you into a new income bracket.
 (Assuming you have a lot of targeted traffic that matches the product you’re selling.)